jgyy/symfony-2-sql/README.md

 - Create route which will call the generation of table
 - No SQL is allowed in this exercise
 - The structure of the table should correspond to the given one

+The result of this exercise has to be a page which contains a button/link to create the database table and a success/error message regarding the result of the creation.

+The database table structure is the following:
+- id - integer - primary key
+- username - string - unique
+- name - string
+- email - string - unique
+- enable - boolean
+- birthdate - datetime
+- address - long text

+The call to create table should not fail in case the table is already created.

+Hint: entity generation and database table creation can be made using doctrine ORM commands.
+The commands can be found by typing `php appconsole doctrine` inside the terminal.
+Also, these terminal commands can be called inside Symfony controllers.

+## Exercise 02: Insert and read with SQL

+Turn-in directory: `ex02/`
+Files to turn in: Files and folder from your application
+Allowed functions: All methods

+Using your previously gained knowledge, you should now be able to make other operations from the CRUD packet.
+Lets start with Insert and Read.

+This exercise will help you gain knowledge about mapping information from website forms to SQL queries.
+The requirements of this exercise are:

+- Work within the default application bundle
+- Create a separate table for this exercise, using the same structure as in the previous exercises
+- This exercise will be solved using only SQL, no ORM allowed
+- Create a Symfony form and a show form action in the controller
+- Create a controller endpoint for handling the information submitted from the form
+- Make sure the unique fields will not throw exceptions on insert
+- Create a webpage containing an HTML table in which to show the database content

+Neither the call to create table, nor the insert of data should fail in case the table is already created or the data is already present in the table.

+## Exercise 03: Insert and read with ORM

+Turn-in directory: `ex03/`
+Files to turn in: Files and folder from your application
+Allowed functions: All methods

+Moving back to ORM, the operations presented in the last exercise can be implemented using only Symfony Doctrine ORM specific commands.
+For Insert and Read with ORM, the list of requirements are the following:

+- Work within the default application bundle
+- Create a new entity with its own independent table, using the same structure as in the previous exercises
+- This exercise will be solved using only Doctrine ORM
+- Create a Symfony form and map it to the entity created earlier
+- Create specific endpoints in the controller for Show form, handle inserted data and view the existing data from the database
+- Make sure the unique fields will not throw exceptions on insert
+- Create a webpage containing an HTML table in which to show the database content
+- The form should contain validation
+- The ORM commands should not be handled in the controller

+Neither the call to create table, nor the insert of data should fail in case the table is already created or the data is already present in the table.

+The final version of this exercise should allow the user to insert information into the database using the provided form and see the list of all entities from the database.

+Hint: for doctrine commands, you can see the list by running `php appconsole doctrine` in the command line.